rbouadjenek/YouTaQA/README.md

 ### Training of the model

 Our classification model is based on [BERT](https://github.com/google-research/bert) and [transformers](https://github.com/huggingface/transformers), it allows a score of **F1=80%**.
-In order to train the classification model, you just have to download the [QNLI dataset](https://gluebenchmark.com/tasks) and put the `train set` and the `dev set` files in the `/DeepLearning/Classifier/Data` folder and run the script `/DeepLearning/Classifier/training_classifier.py`.
+In order to train the classification model, you just have to download the [SQuAD dataset](https://rajpurkar.github.io/SQuAD-explorer/) and put the `train set` and the `dev set` files in the `/DeepLearning/Classifier/Data` folder and run the script `/DeepLearning/Classifier/training_classifier.py`.

 ## Answer Extraction module

 ### Training of the model

 To train the answer extraction model, please follow the steps indicated on the transformers [project](https://github.com/huggingface/transformers/tree/master/examples/question-answering).
-This model scores an **F1_score=91.58%** and an **Exact_match=86.85**.
+This model scores an **F1_score=92%** and an **Exact_match=87**.

 ## Launching the YouTaQA application